jpradocueva/comi/draft-ietf-core-comi.md

 infrequent as possible.
 The implementation complexity and runtime resources need to be as small as possible.

 This specification defines the transport bindings for the LwM2M messaging protocol used between the LwM2M Client, the LwM2M Bootstrap Server and with the LwM2M Server.
 Figure 1 shows the relationships between the transport bindings and the messaging protocol.
-In particular, this specification defines the following transport bindings:
+In particular, this specification defines the following transport bindings.

 *   CoAP over UDP
 *   CoAP over DTLS over UDP
 *   CoAP over SMS
 *   CoAP over DTLS over SMS

+## Terminology {#terminology}

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

+# LwM2M Architecture {#lwm2m-architecture}

+A general architecture can be seen below {{archit}}.

 ~~~~
 +----------------------------------+  +---------+